Frequently Asked Questions

 General

 The advantages are that the sources of capital are deep and capable.
 They will settle when they agree to fund a transaction.
-In addition, our E2EFiPLATFORMS™ are transparent and built to eliminate unnecessary risks which is advantageous for both borrowers and lenders.
+In addition, our E2EFi™ Platforms are transparent and built to eliminate unnecessary risks which is advantageous for both borrowers and lenders.
 Finally, we have a loyalty rewards and points system which results in free due diligence and loan preparation costs for subsequent loans when the original transaction completes as planned.

-How can I become a borrower at integratedCAPITAL?
+How can I become a borrower?

-integratedCAPITAL is only accepting new borrowers by invitation at this time.
 If you are interested in becoming a borrower, please refer to our Private Lending Guidelines for more information.

 Can I take out a loan for any reason?